The Joshua Tree: Background

 Prior to The Joshua Tree, U2 had released four studio albums and were an internationally successful band, particularly as a live act having toured every year in the 1980s.
 The group's stature and the public's anticipation for a new album grew following their 1984 record The Unforgettable Fire, their subsequent tour, and their participation in Live Aid in 1985.
 U2 began writing new material in mid-1985 following the Unforgettable Fire Tour.

-U2's manager Paul McGuinness recounted that The Joshua Tree originated from the band's "great romance" with the United States, as the group had toured the country for up to five months per year in the first half of the 1980s.
-Leading up to the album sessions, lead vocalist Bono read the works of American writers such as Norman Mailer, Flannery O'Connor, and Raymond Carver so as to understand, in the words of Hot Press editor Niall Stokes, "those on the fringes of the promised land, cut off from the American dream".
+U2's manager Paul McGuinness recounted that The Joshua Tree originated from the band's "great romance" with the United States, as they had toured the country for up to five months per year in the first half of the 1980s.
+Leading up to the album sessions, U2's lead vocalist Bono read the works of American writers such as Norman Mailer, Flannery O'Connor, and Raymond Carver so as to understand, in the words of Hot Press editor Niall Stokes, "those on the fringes of the promised land, cut off from the American dream".
 Following a September–October 1985 humanitarian visit to Egypt and Ethiopia with his wife Ali, Bono said: "Spending time in Africa and seeing people in the pits of poverty, I still saw a very strong spirit in the people, a richness of spirit I didn't see when I came home...
 I saw the spoiled child of the Western world.
 I started thinking, 'They may have a physical desert, but we've got other kinds of deserts.'
 And that's what attracted me to the desert as a symbol of some sort."